sprinklej/ConvertToXLSX/ReadMe.md

 ## Usage

-$ python convert.py "image file location"
+$ ./convert.py "image file location"

 OR

-$ python convert.py "image file location" -d
+$ ./convert.py "image file location" -d

 The -d argument changes the colour from 24-bit to 4-bit.